Lookism: Related forms of prejudice

 Lookism has received scholarly attention both from a cultural studies and an economics perspective.
 In the former context, lookism relates to preconceived notions of beauty and cultural stereotyping based on appearance as well as gender roles and expectations.
-Historically, Eugenic, White supremist, and Social Darwinist movements espoused a pseudoscientific connection between phenotypical physical appearance and supposed heritable superiority in terms of social constructs such as intelligence, and social status.
+Historically, Eugenic, White supremacist, and Social Darwinist movements espoused a pseudoscientific connection between phenotypical physical appearance and supposed heritable superiority in terms of social constructs such as intelligence, and social status.
 Prejudice based on physical appearance is an important component of intersectional identities and discrimination, mediated through racism, ageism (young over old), social class, and weight.
 Putative explanations of this mediated effect posit that wealth allows for more free time and money to work on their appearance, higher access to fitness activities, and improved nutrition.
 Important economic considerations include the question of income gaps based on looks, as the perceived productivity of workers can be biased by a manager's perceptions of the workers physical appearance.
 Judging people on the basis of attractiveness decreases a person's self-esteem leading to a negative self-image.

 Ethics

-In the article "Is Lookism Unjust?", Louis Tietje and Steven Cresap discuss when discrimination based on looks can legitimately be described as unjust.
+In the article "Is Lookism Unjust?", authors Louis Tietje and Steven Cresap discuss when discrimination based on looks can legitimately be described as unjust.
 Tietje and Cresap quote evidence that suggests there exists "a 7–to–9 percent 'penalty' for being in the lowest 9 percent of looks among all workers and a 5 percent 'premium' for being in the top 33 percent".
 While accepting that the evidence indicates that such discrimination does occur, the authors argue that it has been pervasive throughout history and that judgments of aesthetics appear to be a biological adaptation (rather than culturally conditioned) to aid reproduction, survival, and social interaction, allowing people to determine viable mates (level of attractiveness being indicative of health) and the status of others as "friend or enemy, threat or opportunity".
 The authors also argue that if physical attractiveness can improve a company's success, then awarding people for it is justifiable [from a purely profit motivated POV], as the trait is thus relevant to the job and discrimination only occurs when irrelevant traits are used.
 In addition, the authors question the practicality of both redressing any injustices based on lookism and of determining whether such injustices have in fact occurred.
 Thus the authors conclude that there can be no clear model of injustice in such discrimination, nor would legislation to address it be practicable – "We do not see how any policy interventions to redress beauty discrimination can be justified."

 Nancy Etcoff, author of Survival of the Prettiest, argues that human preference for attractiveness is rooted in evolutionary instinct and that trying to prevent it from influencing people would be "telling them to stop enjoying food or sex or novelty or love" and thus argues that "being beautiful and being prized for it is not a social evil."